Sabicool/Medicine/01 Disciplines/Endocrinology/Conditions/Hyponatraemia.md

 - Furosemide 20 mg IV
 - Fluid restrict
 - Repeat sodium every 2 hours
+## Fluid Restriction
+- Management of choice in euvolaemic and hypervolaemic hyponatraemia (e.g. [[Syndrome of Inappropriate Antiduretic Hormone Secretion|SIADH]], CCF, cirrhosis, nephrotic syndrome, psychogenic polydipsia, beer potomania)
+- May not work where:
+	- High urine osmolality
+	- Low urine output
+	- Sum of urinary sodium and potassium concentration exceeds the serum sodium concentration
+	- After 2 days of fluid restriction, the sodium concentration has failed to increase by more than 2 mmol/L
+## Isotonic Saline Replacement
+- Management of choice in hypovolaemic hyponatraemia as the hyponatraemia is due to increased ADH due to low circulating volume
+- Once volume is corrected, the stimulus for ADH secretion will cease and tonicity will be restored by diuresis
+- In summary:
+	- Hypovolemia has resulted in excess ADH release in spite of hypo-osmolarity, because the baroreceptor reflex is a stronger stimulus for ADH release than the osmoreceptor reflex
+	- The excess ADH results in free water retention, which counteracts the attempts to increase sodium concentration with hypertonic saline
+	- Once volume is restored, ADH release will decrease, and dilute diuresis will ensue
+	- This loss of free water will assist the attempts to correct hyponatremia with hypertonic saline
+	- Thus, volume replacement must occur together with sodium replacement
+## Hypertonic Saline Replacement
+- Symptomatic hyponatraemia should be managed with the infusion of hypertonic saline
 ## Asymptomatic from SIADH
 - Fluid restrict
 - Furosemide 20-40mg/day